Disclosure Requirements - Denmark

 Each shareholder must inform the issuer and the Danish FSA of any changes in holdings in a security with regard to the thresholds of voting rights or nominal value of the share capital as follows:

 - If the holding reaches, exceeds or falls below any 5% threshold in the range 10% to 25%;

 - If the holding reaches, exceeds or falls below 50%, 90% or 100%;

 - If the holding reaches, exceeds or falls below 33⅓% or 66⅔%.

 Shares that entitle the shareholder to exercise voting rights indirectly must also be reported in the communications.

-The shareholder beneficial owner may lose the economic rights if reporting is not made to the Danish FSA; failure to disclose to the issuer may result in the loss of voting rights.
+The shareholder beneficial owner may lose the right to vote at the Extraordinary General Meeting (EGM), if reporting is not made to the Danish FSA; failure to disclose to the issuer may result in the loss of voting rights.

 Shareholder identification as set out in the SRD II Law